Cascadia subduction zone: Earthquake timing

 The last known great earthquake in the northwest was the 1700 Cascadia earthquake, years ago.
 Geological evidence indicates that great earthquakes (> magnitude 8.0) may have occurred sporadically at least seven times in the last 3,500 years, suggesting a return time of about 500 years.
 Seafloor core evidence indicates that there have been forty-one subduction zone earthquakes on the Cascadia subduction zone in the past 10,000 years, suggesting a general average earthquake recurrence interval of only 243 years.
-Of these 41, nineteen have produced a "full margin rupture", wherein the entire fault opens up.
-By comparison, similar subduction zones in the world usually have such earthquakes every 100 to 200 years; the longer interval here may indicate unusually large stress buildup and subsequent unusually large earthquake slip.
+Of these 41, nineteen have produced a "full margin rupture", wherein the entire fault opens.
+By comparison, similar subduction zones in the world usually have such earthquakes every 100 to 200 years; the longer interval here may indicate unusually large stress buildups and subsequent unusually large earthquake slips.

 There is also evidence of accompanying tsunamis with every earthquake.
 One strong line of evidence for these earthquakes is convergent timings for fossil damage from tsunamis in the Pacific Northwest and historical Japanese records of tsunamis.

 The next rupture of the Cascadia subduction zone is anticipated to be capable of causing widespread destruction throughout the Pacific Northwest.